Who We Are

 TimeBanking taps a hidden and underutilized local resource – the ability and willingness of individuals to provide services to each other.
 No other community initiative is comprehensively matching County residents' specific skills and talents to others’ needs.

-More than 450 TimeBankers have exchanged 15,000 hours of service since we were established over five years ago.
-Independent Sector research values a California volunteer hour at $27.59.
-By that measure, the TimeBank has already contributed over $413,850 to the local economy.
+More than 600 TimeBankers have exchanged 25,000 hours of service since we were established over six years ago.
+Independent Sector research valued a California volunteer hour at $27.59 in 2016.
+By that measure, the TimeBank has already contributed over $689,750 to the local economy.
 Our admin costs are very low.
-So we're proud of our ROI.
+We're proud of our Return On Investment.

 We’re considered a star on the national timebank scene for having launched successfully with a rich roster of services.
 TimeBanks nationally use the same software infrastructure for civic engagement programs: hospice services (Rhode Island), disabilities access (Wisconsin), aging-in-place (Hawaii).
 We belong to a Coalition of Timebank Coordinators who share best-practice resources.